mandarmgd/capstone-federated-learning/README.md

-# Distributed Multi-Task Federated Learning for Cardiovascular Risk Assessment
+# Distributed Multi-Task Federated Learning for Cardiovascular Risk Assessment (for the elderly)

 ## Overview